segmentio/segment-docs/src/connections/destinations/catalog/data-lakes/index.md

 3. Select the source to connect to the Data Lakes destination.
 Each source must be individually connected to the Data Lakes destination, however you can copy the settings from another source by clicking the “…” button (next to the button for “Setup Guide”).

-   > note ""
-   > Note: All sources must be included in the external ID list or else the source data cannot be synced to S3.
+   > **Note**: All sources must be included in the external ID list or else the source data cannot be synced to S3.

 4. In the Settings tab, enter and save the following connection settings:
    - **AWS Region**: The AWS Region where your EMR cluster, S3 Bucket and Glue DB reside.